 - 1. Start the Setup Utility program.
-See "Starting the Setup Utility program" on page 87. - From the Setup Utility program main menu, select Power → Enhanced Power Saving Mode, and press Enter. - 3.
+See "Starting the Setup Utility program" on page 49. - 2.
+From the Setup Utility program main menu, select Power → Enhanced Power Saving Mode, and press Enter. - 3.
 Select Enabled and press Enter. - 4.
-From the Power menu, select Automatic Power On and press Enter. - 5.
-Select Wake on Lan and press Enter. - 6.
+From the Power menu, select Automatic Power On and press Enter. - Select Wake on Lan and press Enter. - 6.
 Select Disabled and press Enter. - 7.
 Press F10 to save changes and exit the Setup Utility program.
 Press Enter when prompted to confirm the exit.

-Note: When ErP compliance mode is enabled, you can wake up your computer by doing one of the following:
+When ErP compliance mode is enabled, you can wake up your computer by doing one of the following:

-- Pressing the power switch - Enabling the wake up on alarm feature
+- Press the power button - Enable the wake-up-on-alarm feature

-The wake up on alarm feature enables your computer to wake up at a set time.
-To enable the wake up on alarm feature, do the following:
+The wake-up-on-alarm enables your computer to wake up at a set time.
+To enable the wake-up-on-alarm feature, do the following:

-- 1. Start the Setup Utility program. - From the Setup Utility program main menu, select Power → Automatic Power On, and press Enter. - 3.
+- 1. Start the Setup Utility program. - 2.
+From the Setup Utility program main menu, select Power → Automatic Power On, and press Enter. - 3.
 Select Wake Up on Alarm and press Enter.
-Then follow the instructions on the screen. - Press F10 to save changes and exit the Setup Utility program.
-Press Enter when prompted to confirm the exit. - · Enabling the after power loss feature
+Then follow the instructions on the screen. - 4.
+Press F10 to save changes and exit the Setup Utility program.
+Press Enter when prompted to confirm the exit. - Enable the after power loss feature